-If you have a whiskey that you absolutely love, then yes, you can totally substitute it for the bourbon in this recipe.
-They won’t “really” be Kentucky bourbon balls anymore, but the important thing is that you enjoy the candy that you’re making.
+So if you have a non-bourbon whiskey that you absolutely love, then yes, you can totally substitute it for the bourbon in this recipe.
+They won’t “really” be Kentucky bourbon balls without specifically using bourbon, but the more important thing is that you enjoy the candy that you’re making.

 You can also substitute the bourbon in this recipe for rum to make classic rum balls.